how anti-epileptic drugs work

 For most people with epilepsy, the treatment for their seizures includes anti-epileptic drugs (AEDs).
 But what do these drugs do?
 Here we look in greater technical detail at how AEDs work, what they do, and what they don't do

 What do they do (and what don’t they do)?

 AEDs do not cure epilepsy or treat the reason why epilepsy has started.
 They are taken to try and stop the symptoms of epilepsy – the seizures.
 They aim to stop seizures from happening.
-They do not stop a seizure once it has started.
-They are prophylactic (preventative) and are usually taken either once or twice a day.
+Except for emergency medication, most AEDs do not stop a seizure once it has started.

 To work, drugs need to get from where you take them to where they start to work.
 They need a route to get there and a waste-removal system to get rid of them afterwards.